-23.4.1.2.4 A slot measuring 22 mm wide \times 46 mm deep is machined in one side of the upper end of the base section such that when the pressure vessel assembly is lowered, firing plug end first, into the box section support, the side-arm is accommodated in this slot.
+23.4.1.2.4 A slot measuring 22 mm wide $\times$ 46 mm deep is machined in one side of the upper end of the base section such that when the pressure vessel assembly is lowered, firing plug end first, into the box section support, the side-arm is accommodated in this slot.
 A packing piece of steel 30 mm wide and 6 mm thick is welded to the lower internal face of the box section to act as a spacer.
 Two 7 mm thumb screws, tapped into the opposite face, serve to hold the pressure vessel firmly in place.
 Two 12 mm wide strips of 6 mm thick steel, welded to the side pieces abutting the base of the box section, support the pressure vessel from beneath.

 23.4.1.2.5 The ignition system consists of an electric fusehead of the type commonly used in low tension detonators, together with a 13 mm square piece of primed cambric.
 Fuseheads with equivalent properties may be used.
-Primed cambric consists of a linen fabric coated on both sides with a potassium nitrate/silicon/sulphurless gunpowder pyrotechnic composition2.
+Primed cambric consists of a linen fabric coated on both sides with a potassium nitrate/silicon/sulphurless gunpowder pyrotechnic composition.

 23.4.1.2.6 The procedure for the preparation of the ignition assembly for solids starts with separation of the brass foil contacts of an electric fusehead from its insulator, (see Figure 23.4.1.3).
 The exposed portion of insulation is then cut off.
 The fusehead is then fixed onto the terminals of the firing plug by means of the brass contacts such that the tip of the fusehead is 13 mm above the surface of the firing plug.
-A 13 mm square piece of primed cambric is pierced through the centre and positioned over the attached fusehead around which it is then folded and secured with fine cotton thread.
+An approximately 13 mm square piece of primed cambric is pierced through the centre and positioned over the attached fusehead around which it is then folded and secured with fine cotton thread.

-23.4.1.2.7 For liquids samples, leads are fixed onto the contact foils of the fusehead.
-The leads are then threaded through an 8 mm length of 5 mm outer diameter and 1 mm inner diameter silicone rubber tubing and the tubing is pushed up over the fusehead contact foils as shown in Figure 23.4.1.4.
-The primed cambric is then wrapped around the fusehead and a single piece of thin PVC sheathing, or equivalent, is used to cover the primed cambric and the silicone rubber tubing.
-The sheathing is sealed in position by twisting a length of thin wire tightly round the sheathing and rubber tubing.
-The leads are then fixed onto the terminals of the firing plug such that the tip of the fusehead is 13 mm above the surface of the firing plug.
+23.4.1.2.7 For liquids samples, a single piece of thin PVC sheathing, or equivalent, is used to cover the primed cambric in such a way that the primed cambric is not in contact with the liquid sample.
+The leads of the resistance wire are then fixed onto the terminals of the firing plug such that the tip of the primed cambric is above the surface of the firing plug.

-23.4.1.3.1 The apparatus assembled, complete with pressure transducer but without the aluminium bursting disc in position, is supported firing plug end down.
-5.0 g^3 of the substance sample is introduced into the apparatus so as to be in contact with the ignition system.
+23.4.1.3.1 The apparatus assembled, complete with pressure transducer but without the aluminium bursting disc in position, is supported firing plug end down. $5.0 \text{ g}^3$ of the substance is introduced into the apparatus so as to be in contact with the ignition system.
 Normally no tamping is carried out when filling the apparatus unless it is necessary to use light tamping in order to get the 5.0 g charge into the vessel.
 If, even with light tamping, it is impossible to get all the 5.0 g of sample in, then the charge is fired after filling the vessel to capacity.
 Note should be taken of the charge weight used.
-The lead washer and aluminium bursting disc are placed in position and the retaining plug is screwed in tightly.
+The washer or rubber ring and aluminium bursting disc are placed in position and the retaining plug is screwed in tightly.
 The charged vessel is transferred to the firing support stand, bursting disc uppermost, which should be contained in a suitable, armoured fume cupboard or firing cell.
-An exploder dynamo is connected to the external terminals of the firing plug and the charge is fired.
-The signal produced by the pressure transducer is recorded on a suitable system
+A power source is connected to the external terminals of the firing plug and the charge is fired.
+The signal produced by the pressure transducer is recorded on a suitable

-2 Obtainable from the national contact for test details in United Kingdom (see Appendix 4).
+&lt;sup>2 Obtainable from the national contact for test details in United Kingdom (see Appendix 4).